evaluation-alex/AWS-SDK-in-NodeJS/README.md

 #### [index.html](index.html)

 This files is straight forward.
 You can look into the file and easily understand the html form.
-Only thing is we are not submitting form through regular process here we are submittin form data using `AJAX` calls.
+Only thing is we are not submitting form through regular process here we are submitting form data using `AJAX` calls.

 #### [script.js](script.js)